-Clients request resources by issuing GET requests to the URI for the individual resource or resource collection.
-The URI for a resource or resource collection may be obtained from a resource identifier property returned in a previous request (for example, within the links clause of a previously returned resource).
-Services may, but are not required to, support the convention of retrieving individual properties of a resource by appending a segment containing the property name to the URI of the resource.
+Clients request resources by issuing GET requests to the URI for the individual resource.
+The URI for a resource may be obtained from a resource identifier property returned in a previous request (for example, within the links clause of a previously returned resource).
+Services may, but are not required to, support the convention of retrieving individual properties of a Resource by appending a segment containing the property name to the URI of the resource.